The Old Ellesmerian Lodge

 In addition to Masonic meetings, the Lodge holds some social events and informal gatherings.
 Money raised by the Lodge is donated to its own charities, to the Shropshire funds and also to the national Masonic charities, which give impressive donations to many worthy causes.

 The Old Ellesmerian Lodge membership is drawn from former pupils and Staff of the College, and more recently, parents/guardians of pupils, wherever they live.
-Currently, we have one member who lives in Devon and attends regularly and on overseas member in New Zealand.
-It is an important rule, however, that religion and politics should never be discussed at a Masonic meeting.
-Experienced members are tasked with supporting new Brethren through our Mentoring system.
+Currently, we have one member who lives in Devon and one in The Isle of Man.

-We enjoy our Masonry
+We enjoy our Masonry!